-• Grade: 9-10

-Credits: 1 credit per semester; 2 semesters
+- Grade: 9-10 - Credits: 1 credit per semester; 2 semesters - Prerequisite: None - Counts as elective or directed elective for all diplomas

-• Prerequisite: None

 PLTW PRINCIPLES OF ENGINEERING COURSE #564401/564411

 Ivy Tech DESN 104 3 credits

 Student will be able to use critical thinking skills to complete various projects involving energy and power through mechanical means.
 The student will learn about how forces and shapes work together to build structures.
 They will be able to describe all the different forms and types of energy and how they are used.
 There will be an introduction to robotics and robotic control.
 Also, an introduction to writing Code will be used in the Robotics section.